BloomTech-Labs/Job-Funnel-fe/README.md

 Quickhire is a web application that streamlines the job search process by allowing users to search, store, and apply for jobs -- all in one place.
 It allows you, as a user, to login, search for jobs that you're interested in, save them, and apply to them.

-Our mission is to simplify the job-search and hiring process by bringing both to the same place.
-Future releases will include a recruiter side of the app, which will allow for users of both kind to interact with one another --- whether it be through interviews, or any part of the job search process.
+Our mission is to simplify the job-search and hiring process by bringing both to the same platform.
+Future releases will include a recruiter side of the app, which will allow for both kinds of users to interact with one another --- whether it be through initial contact, through an interview, or through any part of the job search process.

 ### Key Features

--    As a user, you can search for jobs using custom search parameters
+-    As a user, you can search for jobs using custom search filters
--    You can view descriptions of those jobs, and apply -> Application capabilities redirect to link on scraped website
+-    You can view descriptions of those jobs, and apply -> Application capabilities redirect to link of third-party website
 -    If you've applied on the third-party site, you are able to mark that job as "applied", and visit it at any time
 -    The ability to save jobs that you want to revisit later
 -    Users are able to register/login to keep track of their saved data